aaron-grau/curic/nontech-readings/rails.md

 ### Django (Python)

-Django is also an MVC framework, but where Rails follows the principles of CoC and the readability of Ruby, Django is written in Python, which follows a principle of "explicit is better than implicit."
-This means that Django code is easy to read and understand because every bit of functionality is explicitly written into every file -- but it also means that a developer will have to write all that code.
+Django is also an MVC framework, but where Rails follows the principles of CoC and leverages the readability of Ruby, Django is written in Python, which follows a principle of "explicit is better than implicit."
+This means that Django code is easy to read and understand because every bit of functionality is explicitly written into every file - but it also means that a developer will have to write all that code.

 Using Rails over Django comes down to preference.
-Some developers prefer having a lot of the boilerplate done for them, and some prefer seeing and writing exactly what's happening.
+Some developers prefer having a lot of the boilerplate done for them, and some prefer seeing and writing exactly how their server will construct a response.

 ### Spring MVC (Java)

 Spring MVC is a Java framework.
-There are a lot of resources available for Spring -- and more resources are continuing to be developed.
+There are a lot of resources available for Spring, and more resources are continuing to be developed.
 However, Spring can be very slow.
-To see a change, Spring has to be completely restarted, which can take a lot of time -- in contrast with Rails, which allows for most changes to be seen upon simply refreshing the page.
+In order for code changes to take effect, Spring has to be completely restarted, which can take a lot of time - in contrast with Rails, which allows for most code changes to be seen upon simply refreshing the page.
 It has very few built-in tools.
 It also suffers from lack of scalability, because any kind of I/O holds up a thread and slows down the application.
 In today's world of single-page apps with constant user input, this is a serious drawback.

 ### Play!
 (Scala)